 Laura Rees-Evans is an English-qualified solicitor and Solicitor-Advocate (Higher Courts Civil Proceedings).

-She has wide-ranging experience in public international law and international disputes.
-She has a particular interest in boundary disputes, treaty interpretation, responsibility and immunity of States and international organisations, international human rights law (including business and human rights) and international humanitarian law.
+Laura has wide-ranging experience in public international law and international disputes.
+She has a particular interest in boundary disputes, international investment protection, treaty interpretation, responsibility and immunity of States and international organisations, international human rights law and international humanitarian law.

 Laura has acted for both claimants and respondent States in international investment arbitrations under all of the major arbitral rules (ICSID, SCC, UNCITRAL), as well as in ad hoc inter-State and commercial (LCIA) proceedings.
-She has also advised on a variety of international law issues before domestic courts (most recently, in an English case involving matters of sovereign immunity and in a Dutch court challenge against an UNCITRAL arbitral award).
+She has also advised on a variety of international law issues before domestic courts (most recently, in an English case involving matters of sovereign immunity and in Dutch and Swedish court challenges against two arbitral awards).
 In the past year, Laura spent six months on secondment to the UK’s Foreign & Commonwealth Office, advising on a variety of public international law issues arising out of the UK’s withdrawal from the EU.

 Laura’s full curriculum vitae is available here.